ics-jku/wal/README.md

 On some systems, pip does not add WALs installation path to the PATH variable.
 If the "wal" command is not available after installation please add the installation path, e.g. ~/.local/bin on Ubuntu, to your PATH variable.

 To get the latest development version of WAL you can clone this repository.
-After that, install WAL by typing make install inside the cloned directory.
+After that, follow the instructions for your OS below inside the cloned directory.

 ## Installation from Source
 For Ubuntu (22.04 LTS):